Endangered species

 Green Sea Turtle Conservation Programs in Cyprus

 The green sea turtle represents one of the Mediterranean's rarest nesting species.
 In this entire sea, only 300 to 400 female green turtles nest each year, with the vast majority choosing beaches in Cyprus and Turkey.
 This makes Cyprus critically important for the species' survival in the region.
-The green turtle earned its name from the green fat stored beneath its shell, a result of its diet that consists almost entirely of seagrass and algae once the turtle reaches adulthood. suemtravels-com Green turtles belong to the family Cheloniidae and hold the distinction of being the largest hard-shelled sea turtle species.
+The green turtle earned its name from the green fat stored beneath its shell, a result of its diet that consists almost entirely of seagrass and algae once the turtle reaches adulthood.
+Green turtles belong to the family Cheloniidae and hold the distinction of being the largest hard-shelled sea turtle species.
 Adults can reach one meter in length and weigh between 130 and 160 kilograms.
-Their distinctive heart-shaped shell ranges from…
+Their distinctive heart-shaped shell ranges from olive…

 Read more